Judge Craig C. Villanti

 Judge Villanti has served on Florida Bar Committees for Civil and Criminal Procedure and chaired a Bar Grievance Committee.
 He has lectured at the Judicial College on Advanced Education on topics concerning probate and guardianship law, and he has taught as an adjunct professor at Pasco-Hernando Community College and at St. Leo College on subjects involving real estate and torts.
 He is an Eagle Scout and has been the keynote speaker for Eagle Scout recognition ceremonies on several occasions.
 He has coached boys and girls in various recreational youth sports and served as a volunteer for the National Parks.

 Judge Villanti was born in Flushing, New York, in 1952.
-He is married, has three children, two granddaughters, and one grandson.
+He is married, has three children, two granddaughters, and two grandsons.